Antone (Tony) Leperre of Dauphin, Manitoba, formerly of Waterhen, MB passed away on Sunday, October 20, 2019 at the age of 81 years.

 as good enough to keep.

-To send flowers to Antone's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Antone "Tony" Leperre, please visit our floral store.